First Time User? Enroll now.

 Sputum cytology is done to find:

-No special preparation is required if the sputum sample is to be collected at home or in your doctor's office.
+No special preparation is needed if the sputum sample is to be collected at home or in your doctor's office.

 Your doctor will tell you how soon before the procedure to stop eating and drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your procedure may be canceled.
-If your doctor has instructed you to take your medicines on the day of procedure, please do so using only a sip of water.
+Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
+If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.

 Three sputum samples are usually collected over 3 days.
 Your doctor will give you a container to collect the sputum.
 This container may have a small amount of liquid (called fixative) in it.
 The fixative helps preserve the sample.
 Do not drink this liquid.